bioboot/autograder_qmd/README.md

-# autograder_qmd
-First steps with gradescope autograding of R quarto docs
+# First steps with gradescope autograding of R quarto docs

-# GradeScope autograder
+## Background
 Gradescope provides a docker-based autograding system https://gradescope-autograders.readthedocs.io/en/latest/

-Once setup (see below) students can submit an R scripts (.R), quarto doc (.qmd), or R Markdown (.Rmd) files and receive near immediate feedback based on the autograding test code we as instructors setup.
+Once setup (see below) students can submit an R script (.R), quarto doc (.qmd), or R Markdown (.Rmd) file to gradescope and receive near immediate feedback based on the autograding test code we as instructors setup.

-### Overview:
+## Overview:
 1. Instructor creates a coding assignment on gradescope.com, sets submission dates and pts etc.

 2. Instructor creates a **zip file** containing two required shell scripts (with the specific names  `setup.sh` and `run\_autograder` ) and at least two R scripts that do the grading and forming of results for gradescope (see below).